+What is wheat germ?
 Wheat germ is a crunchy cream-colored substance that looks like chopped nuts or bread crumbs.
 It is a great source of Omega-3 fatty acids, vitamin B, calcium, and iron.
-It helps lower anxiety, cholesterol, and inflammation in the body.
-Wheat germ is great to add to smoothies, yogurt parfaits, or oatmeal.
+Health benefits of wheat germ include lower anxiety, cholesterol, and inflammation in the body.
+Wheat germ is also a great source of spermidine and provides all the spermidine benefits you need for a healthy lifestyle.
+Wheat germ is great to add to smoothies, yogurt parfaits, or oatmeal, but what exactly does wheat germ do?

 What Is Wheat Germ Used For?

 Wheat germ is often added to food products to increase nutritional content.
 It is the most nutritious part of wheat.
-It is usually removed when making processed foods because it increases shelf life.
+Wheat germ is usually removed when making processed foods because it increases shelf life.
 This particular part of the wheat helps the plant reproduce.

-This nutrient dense food provides the body with fiber, antioxidants, minerals, and vitamins.
+This nutrient dense food provides the body with fiber, antioxidants, minerals, and vitamins which makes wheat germ a solution for constipation.
 There are many wheat germ uses, among the most common is boiling wheat germ to make wheat germ oil.
-Wheat germ oil can be used in cooking as well as hair and skin treatments.
+Wheat germ oil benefits can be obtained through cooking as well as hair and skin treatments.
 Fermented wheat germ is used in cancer treatment experiments and also used to help treat rheumatory arthritis.

 Benefits Of Wheat Germ